open-estuary/estuary/doc/Old_Manual_4D03.md

   ```
 Then you will get the rootfs image file as rootfs.img

-You can download above distributions by following commands manually.
+**You can download above distributions by following commands manually**.

    Ubuntu:     wget -c http://7xjz0v.com1.z0.glb.clouddn.com/dist/Ubuntu_ARM64.tar.gz